tubbytwins/bumwings-kbd/v001/info.md

 * Col_Xi2 is the secondary index finger alphas, and the primary thumb key (2U) in the cluster.
 * Col_Xt is the innermost 1.5U keys (which will both be Backspaces for me) plus the remaining 2 thumb keys (1.5U and 1U) in the cluster.

 On the board, the key switches are labeled as SW0 through SW55.
-Note that SW24 and SW28 do not exist; these would have been on Col_Xt.
+Note that SW24 and SW28 do not exist; these would have been on Col\_Xt and Row\_up.

 ## Layout Recommendations